matheusaguilar/graphql-decorator/README.md

 }
 ```

-**@graphQlNext**: Can be used to validate a GraphQL query or mutation, like express next function.
+**@GraphQlAuth**: Can be used to validate a GraphQL query or mutation, like express next function.
 This will be called before the query/mutation and if doesn't call the next() the query/mutation not will be triggered.

 | Arguments  |  Description  |
 | ------------------- | ------------------- |